graphery/grapper-doc/src/guide/in-depth/methods/embebed.md

 Only the named functions are translated to the template environment.
 Constants, variables, arrow function or anonymous functions are not linked to the template.

-Into the methods code `$` is a reference to the Graphane template component.
+Into the methods code `$` is a reference to the Grapper template component.
 As a result, you can access to the [$.svg]($-svg) element or the [$.data](./$-data.md) object.

 ::: warning